 Kenneth Patterson was desperately late.
 Everything had gone wrong this morning, and unfortunately, this was one of the most important days of his career.
-Even the cab he’d taken had broken down.
+Even his luxury sedan had broken down.
 Now there were just minutes to get to the meeting that could secure his future.

 As he rushed for one of the six elevators in this huge ancient building, he told his wife on the phone that he thought he could just make it in time to see his potential client.

 Kenneth was still talking to his wife when the elevator door opened.
 Stepping inside he saw there was only one other person, a young man.
 Kenneth pushed the button for his floor and looked at his Rolex.
 He knew his phone was almost dead.
 He’d forgotten to charge it, and now it was just one more issue that was testing him on this difficult day.